Kong/docs.konghq.com/app/plugins/tcp-log.md

 * `client_ip` contains the original client IP address
 * `started_at` contains the UTC timestamp of when the request has started to be processed.

-Log plugins enabled on Routes and Services will contain information about the route or service.
+Log plugins enabled on Services and Routes will contain information about the service or route.

 ----